imsruthi/Tableau/README.md

 Crime Rate Trends by Neighborhood: This sheet shows a line chart of the crime rate trends by neighborhood from 2017 to 2023.
 The line charts show how the crime rate has changed in each neighborhood over the past six years.
 Crime Rate Trends by Incident Category: This sheet shows a bar chart of the crime rate trends by incident category from 2017 to 2023.
 The incident categories with the highest crime rates are shown at the top of the bar chart, while the incident categories with the lowest crime rates are shown at the bottom of the bar chart.
 The dashboard shows that the crime rate distribution in San Francisco neighborhoods varies widely.
 The neighborhoods with the highest crime rates are located in the downtown and Tenderloin areas, while the neighborhoods with the lowest crime rates are located in the Sunset and Richmond districts.
 The dashboard also shows that the crime rate has decreased in most neighborhoods over the past six years, but it has increased in some neighborhoods, such as the Mission District.

+Conclusion:
+This Tableau dashboard provides a comprehensive overview of the crime rate patterns and trends in San Francisco from 2017 to 2023.
+The dashboard shows that the crime rate distribution in San Francisco neighborhoods varies widely, and that the crime rate has decreased in most neighborhoods over the past six years.
+However, the crime rate has increased in some neighborhoods and for certain incident categories.
+This dashboard is a valuable resource for anyone who is interested in learning more about crime rate patterns and trends in San Francisco neighborhoods.